 If results are lower than expected, support can be put into place to address these areas of weakness.

 Usually, it is not possible to retake the CogAT test.
-For further information, check with your child’s school; it may be possible to retake it after six months.
+For further information, check with your child’s school; it may be possible to retake it after a six-month period.

 Yes, you can take the 4th grade CogAT test online.
 The online version is easier to administer, and results are received more quickly.